danielparks/puppet-rustup/README.md

 ## Limitations

+  * This does not allow management of components.
+  * This does not allow management of profiles.
+  * This will not be able to install non-host toolchains in the future.
-This does not support Windows.
+  * This does not support Windows.

 ## Reference